What happened on UCreateChange.com (22-28 Mar 2010)

 The same goes for inventions.
 The good ones are created by people who see a need and fix it, regardless of opposition.
 That’s why we heart these inventors and their inventions… after all they do (or might) change the world that we live in.

-So we’re rating last week’s posts with e icon to e icon e icon e icon on merit and potential.
+So we’re rating last week’s posts with to on merit and potential.
 Let us know what you think about it in the comments.

 Flying machines made from junk